 Then you’ll come to the area in front of the Euston Gardens, at the Ferry and where the shops and amusements are.
 Here you can refuel at one of the cafes, and you can take a ride across the River Wyre on the pedestrian ferry to Knott End.

-You’re now at Dock Street, which is where the ferrys once arrived and departed from.
-The loading gantry that you can see int he photo below is still there.
+Carry on walking in Fleetwood around the coastline and you’re now at Dock Street.
+It’s where the ferries once arrived and departed from.
+The loading gantry that you can see in the next photo is still there.

-Next stop along the seafront is Freeport Fleetwood and you’re now onto the River Wyre rather than the Irish Sea.
+Next stop along the seafront is Affinity Lancashire – formerly known as Freeport Fleetwood.
+You’re now onto the River Wyre rather than the Irish Sea.

 Carry on Walking beyond Fleetwood

 Journey South to Blackpool, St Annes and Lytham

 Technically, you could walk from Fleetwood to Lytham on the beach.
 You’d definitely need to consult the tide times to do that!
 But there are miles of unspoilt, clean beach all the way to the the Ribble Estuary at Lytham.